-'''

 'skeletondirectory' => '/path/to/nextcloud/core/skeleton',

-'''

 The directory where the skeleton files are located.
 These files will be copied to the data directory of new users.
-Set empty string to not copy any skeleton files.
-If unset and templatedirectory is an empty string, shipped templates will be used to create a template directory for the user.
+Leave empty to not copy any skeleton files.

 {lang} can be used as a placeholder for the language of the user.
-If the directory does not exist, it falls back to non-dialect (from de_DE to de).
+If the directory does not exist, it falls back to non dialect (from de_DE to de).
 If that does not exist either, it falls back to default templatedirectory